Will the The Last of Us multiplayer game come to PC?

 Earlier today a long-rumoured remake of The Last Of Us leaked shortly before the official announcement, with the big news being that it's in development for PC (opens in new tab).
-But Naughty Dog wasn't finished there, and during Geoff's game jamboree tonight it announced a new standalone The Last of Us title.
+But Naughty Dog wasn't finished there, and during Geoff Keighley's game jamboree it announced a new standalone The Last of Us multiplayer game.

 This game was already somewhat known about.
 It was supposed to be the multiplayer mode for The Last of Us 2, with the subtitle 'Factions', and arrive as a substantial addition after launch.